Things to do in Brest, Belarus: A travel guide to the Hero City

 Brest Hero Fortress Construction

-The construction of the Fortress started in 1833 based on a draft of the military engineer Karl Opperman.
+The construction of the Fortress started in 1833 based on a draft of the military engineer Karl Oppermann.
 It’s a star-shaped fortification, and its original name was Brest-Litoŭsk Fortress.

 The Hero Fortress during WWII

 On June 22, 1941, the German army attacked the Brest Fortress without warning.
-It took just a couple of hours till the fortress was completely surrounded.
+It took just a couple of hours for the fortress to be surrounded.
 However, the battle of Brest Fortress lasted eight days, and the number of casualties was severe.
 According to historians, more than 2000 soldiers died while defending the castle.
 The German casualties were approximately 430 soldiers.

 The Hero Fortress today: A War Memorial Complex

-More than twenty years after the War’s end, the city of Brest started to construct the memorial we can see today.
+More than twenty years after the War’s end, the city of Brest began constructing the memorial we see today.
 The Brest Memorial was inaugurated on September 25, 1971.

-The War Memorial Complex is highly significant for both locals and foreigners.
+The War Memorial Complex is of great significance to both locals and foreigners.
 It’s a place of grief and pride, narrating how the Nazis were, in the end, defeated.
 Today, you can see barracks and gunpowder bunkers and walk around the premises where 20th-century history was written.

 Apart from that, you can also see new monuments commemorating the resistance.
 Specifically, there’s the Obelisk, the sculpture “Thirst,” and the famous sculpture “Courage.”